 Time is up.

-Well, that's it for this edition of the weekly SciAm podcast.
-Check out numerous features at our brand new, redesigned SciAm.com Web site, including the community, theblog and the image gallery; and you can write to us at podcast@SciAm.com For Science Talk, the weekly podcast of Scientific American, I'm Steve Mirsky.
+Well that's it for this edition of the weekly Scientific American podcast.
+Check out numerous features at our Web site including the blog, Ask the Experts, and the latest science news, all at www.SciAm.com; and you can write to us at podcast@SciAm.com.
+For Science Talk, the weekly podcast of Scientific American, I am Steve Mirsky.
 Thanks for clicking on us.